- ESY Academy

 Begin with breakfast at 7:45 am, and spend the day in one of the two sessions you haven't yet attended -- either garden, kitchen, or organizational development.
 Break for lunch at midday, and continue with programming until 4:00 pm.
 Take a break before re-convening for a relaxed evening reception.

-After breakfast at 7:45 am, attend the first half of the remaining session (garden, kitchen or organizational development) with your cohort until lunchtime.
-After lunch, head out on a field trip to visit local edible education programs and speak with representatives from other local garden and kitchen teachers.
+After breakfast at 7:45 am, attend the first half of the remaining session (garden, kitchen, or organizational development) with your cohort until lunchtime.
+After lunch, head out on a field trip to visit local edible education programs and speak with representatives and teachers from other local gardens and kitchens.
 Day ends at 4:00 pm.

 After breakfast at 7:45 am, continue with the second half of the session begun on Wednesday.
 After lunch, participate in closing activities until the Academy ends at 3:00 pm.